 \end{itemize}

 \paragraph{Comparison with other approaches.}~In contrast, we mention the following standard approaches (see Appendix~\ref{alt} for details):

 \begin{itemize} \item Standard {\it greedy} approach: we keep adding a point that sees the (approximately) largest area of the non-guarded region, until only a $\delta$-fraction of the area remains unguarded.
 This can be easily shown (see~\cite{CEH07} and also Section~\ref{greedy}) to have an approximation ratio of $O(\log\frac1\delta)$, which is much worse than the bound given by our theorem when $\delta $ is sufficiently small.
-Interestingly, our approach, which can be considered as a generalization of the greedy strategy (combined with MWUs) allows to 'move' the $\log\frac1\delta$ factor from the approximation ratio to the running time. \item Random sampling: we obtain a random sample $Q\subseteq H$ of size $r:=O(\frac{\OPT\cdot\log\OPT}{\delta^2}\log\frac{\OPT}{\sigma})$, and then solve a discrete hitting set problem on $H$, where the requirement is to only guard all points in $Q$ (using the approach in~\cite{BG95}).
-It can be easily seen that this gives the same approximation guarantees as in our main theorem, but with running time depending {\it polynomially} on $\frac{1}{\delta}$; see Section~\ref{rand-samp}. \end{itemize}
+Interestingly, our approach, which can be considered as a generalization of the greedy strategy (combined with MWUs) allows to 'move' the $\log\frac1\delta$ factor from the approximation ratio to the running time.

+\item Direct Application of the Br\"{o}nnimann-Goodrich Algorithm\cite{BG95}: it can be shown (see~\cite{E16}) that the algorithm can be extended to work for the (full coverage version of) the art gallery problem, but the running time may depend on the area of the smallest cell $R$ of the arrangement created in the course of the algorithm.
+Since $R$ can be arbitrarily small, there is no guarantee that such an extension will terminate in polynomial (ore even finite) time. \end{itemize}

 The rest of the paper is organized as follows.
 In the next section we define our notation and recall some preliminaries.
 In Section~\ref{sec:algorithm}, for completeness, we describe the MWU algorithm from~\cite{E23} and give a slightly simplified version of its analysis written in the context of the art gallery problem.
 The main result of the paper, which is the deterministic implementation of the maximization oracle, is given in Section~\ref{sec:det}.
 Details of some the alternative approaches (mentioned above) for obtaining a bicriteria approximation algorithm for the art gallery problem are given briefly in Appendix~\ref{alt}.